 In 1995, Yuri Botnari became Principal Conductor of the Moscow Great Hall Symphony of the Moscow State Conservatory, where he organized and conducted numerous concerts.
 During the concert season of 1997-1998, the Orchestra recorded 8 discs for Italian, Japanese and Romanian companies.

-From 1998 to 2002 Yurii Botnari worked as an assistant to Gennady Rozhdestvensky, a world-renowned Russian conductor.
+From 1998 to 2002 Yuri Botnari worked as an assistant to Gennady Rozhdestvensky, a world-renowned Russian conductor.

-In 2003 Yurii Botnari performed on tour with the Moscow Philharmonic Orchestra.
+In 2003 Yuri Botnari performed on tour with the Moscow Philharmonic Orchestra.
 His successful collaboration with the Moscow Philharmonic Orchestra continues to this day.

-In 2006 Yurii Botnari contributed his expertise and enthusiasm into production of Yuri Simonov CD collection, with Sony DADC.
+In 2006 Yuri Botnari contributed his expertise and enthusiasm into production of Yuri Simonov CD collection, with Sony DADC.

-For over a decade Yurii Botnari sponsors Master course for conductors at Budapest Philharmonic Orchestra.
+For over a decade Yuri Botnari sponsors Master course for conductors at Budapest Philharmonic Orchestra.